gregcaporaso/open-van/_sources/bed.md

 ---
 The bed from the rear of the van.
 This was early on - we had barely done any work yet!
 ```

+{numref}`installed-gz-1` has another good view of our bed setup from underneath.